muskanniaj/Muskanniaj/README.md

 🤓 I have a keen interest in 🤝 learning different language and appling them in different projects and a researcher on different topic of computer science and also exploring differnet branches of computer science

- 🔭 I’m planning to start a project **🧐 Vision: AI and open cv.
+ 🔭 I’m planning to start a project on🧐: AI and open cv.

  👯 I’m looking to collaborate for different Hackathons